Charpollo/LEOS-RO/docs/CRTS2-HIL-SATELLITE.md

 - Processes sensor inputs and calculates maneuvers
 - Sends commands back to update its trajectory in the simulation
 - Physically demonstrates satellite behavior with reaction wheels and indicators
-- Tests flight software against 8 million debris objects
+- Tests flight software against whatever RED ORBIT is simulating (15K-8M objects)

 ### Why This Matters
 - **Proves RED ORBIT is more than visualization** - It's a complete testing platform